 Major earthquake events represent a significant threat to the Nation’s public safety, infrastructure and economy.
 The 1994 Mw6.7 Northridge earthquake, for example, caused 57 fatalities, more than 8700 injuries, and up to $44 billion in damage to property and critical infrastructure.
-SOPAC has applied its work in seismogeodesy (link) and earthquake early warning (link) to purpose of structural health monitoring (SHM) of important engineered structures (e.g., buildings, dams, bridges).
-We are studying methods for short-term scenarios, such as rapid response to an earthquake or other natural disaster, and long-term tracking of the health of a structure over time to save lives and minimize collateral damage.
+SOPAC has applied its work in seismogeodesy and earthquake early warning to structural health monitoring (SHM) of important engineered structures (e.g., buildings, dams, bridges).
+We are studying methods for short-term scenarios, such as rapid response to an earthquake or other natural disaster, and long-term tracking of the health of a structure to save lives and minimize collateral damage.
 We are also integrating seismogeodetic data with UAV and LIDAR imagery.
-Our work is in collaboration with colleagues at UC San Diego’s Jacobs School of Engineering’s Structural Engineering Department, Qualcomm Instituteand Planning, Design and Construction.
+Our work is in collaboration with colleagues at UC San Diego’s Jacobs School of Engineering’s Structural Engineering Department, Qualcomm Institute and Planning, Design and Construction.

 UC San Diego Geisel Library Project

 A recent study indicates there is risk of up to a magnitude 7.2 earthquake from offshore faults running from San Diego northward (Sahakian et al., 2016) and a magnitude ~7.9 along the southern San Andreas fault.
-To this end, with the cooperation of UC San Diego’s Planning, Design and Construction Servicesand collaboration with the Qualcomm Institute (Falko Kuester, PI) we have an ongoing SM project to monitor the Geisel Library on campus in the event of significant seismic shaking.
+To this end, we have an ongoing SHM project to monitor the Geisel Library on campus in the event of significant seismic shaking with the cooperation of UC San Diego’s Planning, Design and Construction Services and library administrators, in collaboration with the Qualcomm Institute (Falko Kuester, PI) and Structural Engineering Department (Joel Conte, Jose Restrepo and Michael Todd).
 The project was featured in UC San Diego News.

 To support this campus activity, we instrumented the Geisel Library with SIO’s GAPs instruments (integrated GNSS/GPS + MEMS accelerometers) with three GAPs on the roof, one in the basement, and one at the Biological Field Station on campus as a reference station, using Topcon TPS Net-G3A receivers and chokering antennas.
 The GPS data are sampled at 1 Hz and the accelerometer at 100 Hz, transmitted to SOPAC through the university’s internet and processed in real time with the Geodetics RTD software.
 The first measurements were taken on March 2, 2017 and have run continuously since then.

-On July 28, 2017 we imaged the library with a ground-based LIDARand an unmanned aerial vehicle (UAV) to provide, through integration with GPS, a precise (cm-level) high-resolution geometric model and a baseline image for comparison after a future event, such as a significant earthquake.
-In addition, the LIDAR images were georeferenced using a ground survey with a GPS, total station and level and tied to CRTN stations in the vicinity.
+On July 28, 2017 we imaged the library with a ground-based LIDAR and an unmanned aerial vehicle (UAV) to provide, through integration with GPS, a precise (cm-level) high-resolution geometric model and a baseline image for comparison after a future event, such as a significant earthquake.
+In addition, the LIDAR images were georeferenced using a ground survey with a GPS, total station and level and tied to the reference station and other CRTN stations in the vicinity.
 Any permanent displacements estimated from a comparison of the post-event and pre-event models will be analyzed to assess structural damage as a basis for the sequence of first responses, up to tagging of buildings.
 Furthermore, the seismogeodetic data during shaking will provide an estimate of maximum coseismic displacements to assess damage and estimate the building’s frequency’s response.

 We repeated the survey on July 23, 2018 with the following changes:

-- Flew GNSS-aided UAV imagery to estimate the 3-D UAV trajectories using RTK positioning with respect to the off-library reference station.
+- Flew GNSS-aided UAV imagery to estimate the 3-D UAV trajectories with respect to the off-library reference station (LBRF).
+However, the precision was on the order of ~meter and not useful.

 This area was chosen since it lies in a seismically active zone, the Imperial Valley at the southern end of the San Andreas fault (Lyons et al., 2002) with a series of faults extending south into northeastern Baja California, Mexico, near the epicenter of the Mw7.2 2010 El Mayor-Cucapah earthquake that displaced GPS stations throughout southern California.
 Our system captured the Mw 5.2 Borrego Springs earthquake that occurred on the San Jacinto Coyote Creek fault, 126 km northwest of the parking structure, and documented the amplification of the east and north component of ground motion.
 The displacement measurements detected no discernable permanent deformation above the accuracy limit of ~ 1.5 cm.